 Sometimes, according to Thompson, divorcing couples sell their homes and downsize, each buying smaller places with the stay-at-home spouse sometimes asking family for a loan or using her savings or retirement to make the purchase.

 Which leads us to the ever more common option: one spouse stays in the house with the children and they work out a way to share the mortgage payments.
-“They agree to hang onto the house jointly for a few years until the market recovers,” Wall said.
+“They agree to hang onto the house jointly for a few years until the market recovers,” Wall explains.

-The other spouse usually rents a place, but the costscan add up quickly, between first, last, security deposits, and moving.
+The other spouse usually rents a place, but the costs can add up quickly, between first, last, security deposits, and moving.
 If you’re moving from a home to an apartment in the same town, a truck can cost as little as $100 a day, not including the boxes, packing supplies, packing the truck and paying for gas.
 If you’re moving from state to state, the costs quickly increase.
 National moving firms base their estimates on how much packing they do and how much your belongings weigh.
 Paul Bell recently left New York to take a new job in Florida and paid $8,000 to move his furniture.

-“Companies that used to issue options are now issuing restricted stock instead.
-But a declining stock market makes options less valuable and uncertainty in whether an employee will keep his job long enough for the options to mature makes one spouse reluctant to buy out the other.
+“Companies that used to issue options are now issuing restricted stock instead,” according to Wall.
+“But a declining stock market makes options less valuable and uncertainty in whether an employee will keep his job long enough for the options to mature makes one spouse reluctant to buy out the other.
 So generally people just agree to split the options, and each spouse can exercise when the option matures.

 Therapist Claire Heicklen said many divorce clients seek short-term counseling for about 12 weeks to focus on moving on from the relationship.
 Long-term therapy depends on the client’s problems and can a year or longer.
-Heicklen, who goes by moniker, The Divorce Coach, offers divorce programs for women and children.
+Heicklen, who goes by the moniker “The Divorce Coach,” offers divorce programs for women and children.
 The women’s program is 20 weeks and costs $3,000.
 The program for youngsters costs $2,000 for 12 weeks and includes counseling, education, parent conferences and a co-parenting workshop.

 No matter what the financial cost of divorce is, Brown believes the emotional cost is almost always a higher price in the long run.
 “A divorce is like a death.
-It is an emotional trauma,” she said.
+It is an emotional trauma,” she says.
 “How long will it take you to get over it?
 That depends.
 The key is addressing the underlying issues that affected the marriage.
 By doing so, you’re able to put things into perspective and work through any impulses you have to repeat those actions in your next relationship.”